TracyChacon/Projects-freeCodeCamp.org/05 Relational Database/rdb_project_02_world_cup_database/README.md

 The most goals scored by a single team in a single tournament was 22, which was scored by Germany in the 2014 FIFA World Cup.

-## Competencies needed to build projec
+## Competencies Needed to Build Project

 - Knowledge of the SQL language
 - Knowledge of the world cup data set